dev-SR/React/README.md

    "};",
    "export default ${1:${TM_FILENAME_BASE}};"
   ],
-  "description": "Creates a stateless React component as a named function with Typed Props using Type" },
+  "description": "Creates a stateless React component as a named function with Typed Props using Type with Custom Name" },
  "reactStatelessWithTypePropsUsingInterface": {
   "prefix": "cpi",